matomo-org/developer-documentation/docs/generated/2.10.0-b7/Piwik/Plugin/Dimension/VisitDimension.md

 - [`onExistingVisit()`](#onexistingvisit) &mdash; The `onExistingVisit` method is triggered when a visitor was recognized meaning it is not a new visitor.
 - [`onConvertedVisit()`](#onconvertedvisit) &mdash; This event is executed shortly after `onNewVisit` or `onExistingVisit` in case the visitor converted a goal.
 - [`onAnyGoalConversion()`](#onanygoalconversion) &mdash; By implementing this event you can persist a value to the `log_conversion` table in case a conversion happens.
+- [`shouldForceNewVisit()`](#shouldforcenewvisit) &mdash; This hook is executed by the tracker when determining if an action is the start of a new visit or part of an existing one.

 <a name="addsegment" id="addsegment"></a>
 <a name="addSegment" id="addSegment"></a>